No secret or trick will teach you how to get waves in one day.

 - Don’t brush your hair when it’s dry

-- Don’t use a brush with worn out or smudged threads
+- Don’t use a brush for waves with worn out or smudged threads

 - Don’t brush how your friends brush